Naawshin/Insights-on-Bachelor-Friendly-Rental-Flats-in-Dhaka-City/README.md

 Amid a total of 20665 listings scraped over the years 2022 to 2026
 - 18,741 entries remained after data processing with Rent_Type, Title, Location, Rent, Bedrooms, Bathrooms, and Gender identified as the most relevant features for bachelor rentals.
 - The average rent is approximately BDT 4734 with a significant standard deviation of about BDT 3073, indicating a wide range of rental prices.
-- Most vacancies are suitable for men only
+- Most vacancies are available for men only
 - The highest amount of vacancies were noticed in August 2025 with March 2025 being the next highest
 - Uttara had the highest amount of vacanies amidst all rental listings
 - Most bachelor-friendly 'rooms' are available in Mohammedpur and 'seat' in Lalbagh